raspberrypilearning/Funny-Face-Follower/en/step_1.md

 ### Software

-+ This project can only be completed in a web browser using a [special version of Scratch 3](https://machinelearningforkids.co.uk/scratch3/)
++ This project can only be completed in a web browser using a [version of Scratch 3 available from Machine Learning for Kids](https://machinelearningforkids.co.uk/scratch3/)

 --- /collapse ---